 So get checked by a dermatologist if your skin itches or flakes, he says.

 The Stress Factor

 If you have psoriasis, stress may be partly to blame when the disease first appears and when it flares.
 Stress can also make your allergies act up.

-“When you're having an allergic reaction, your body is working hard,” says Julie Pena, MD, a dermatologist in private practice in Nashville.
+“When you're having an allergic reaction, your body is working hard,” says Nashville dermatologist Julie Pena, MD.
 “It's trying to fight something.
 When your body is going through stressful events, it alters the immune system.
 We know that stress can cause psoriasis to flare, [even] the internal stress of what your body is going through.”

 Drugs May Have an Impact

 Doctors have noticed that the drugs used to treat allergies can cause psoriasis to get better or worse, although it doesn't happen often.